silvioqdockers/docker-apache-symfony/README.md

 **Work in progress, not finished/tested yet, not yet pushed image to Docker Hub**

-Docker (base? tbc) image with fairly minimal requirements for running Symfony 2.
+Docker image with fairly minimal requirements for running Symfony 2.

-Based on:
+Based on/provides:

 * Debian Jessie
 * Apache 2.4
-* PHP 5.6
+* PHP 5.6 (mod_php and cli)
+* php5-intl
+* php5-curl

 Why?
 ----

 There are several Symfony Docker images to choose from.
-I created this one because I needed one based on Debian, and because I believe the image should only include the core requirements.
+I created this one because I needed one based on Debian, and because I believe the image should only include the core requirements (`php5-intl` and `php5-curl` are carefully chosen exceptions).
 It's easier to add than to remove things when extending an image.

 Note, this is not an image for building Symfony applications.
 You will need a separate image (TODO) to run tools like Composer etc.